expo/expo/docs/pages/versions/unversioned/workflow/linking.md

 To navigate from one website to another, you can use an anchor tag (`<a>`) on the web.
 You can also use JavaScript APIs like `window.history` and `window.location`.

 In addition to `https`, you're likely also familiar with the `mailto` scheme.
 When you open a link with the `mailto` scheme, your operating system will open an installed mail application.
 If you have more than one mail application installed then your operating system may prompt you to pick one.
-Similarly, there are schemes for making phone calls and sending SMS'.
+Similarly, there are schemes for making phone calls and sending SMS.
 Read more about [built-in URL schemes](#built-in-url-schemes) below.

-`https` and `http` are handled by your browser, but it's possible to link to other applications by using different url schemes.
+Just like using the `mailto` scheme, it's possible to link to other applications by using other url schemes.
 For example, when you get a "Magic Link" email from Slack, the "Launch Slack" button is an anchor tag with an href that looks something like: `slack://secret/magic-login/other-secret`.
 Like with Slack, you can tell the operating system that you want to handle a custom scheme.
 Read more about [configuring a scheme](#in-a-standalone-app).
 When the Slack app opens, it receives the URL that was used to open it and can then act on the data that is made available through the url -- in this case, a secret string that will log the user in to a particular server.
 This is often referred to as **deep linking**.
 Read more about [handling deep links into your app](#handling-links-into-your-app).

-Deep linking with scheme isn't the only linking tool available to you.
+Deep linking with schemes isn't the only linking tool available to you.
 It is often desirable for regular HTTPS links to open your application on mobile.
 For example, if you're sending a notification email about a change to a record, you don't want to use a custom URL scheme in links in the email, because then the links would be broken on desktop.
-Instead, you want to use a regular HTTPS link such as `https://www.myapp.io/records/123`, and on mobile you want that link to open your app. iOS terms this concept "universal links" and Android calls it "deep links"; Expo supports these links on both platforms (with some [configuration](#universaldeep-links-without-a-custom-scheme)).
+Instead, you want to use a regular HTTPS link such as `https://www.myapp.io/records/123`, and on mobile you want that link to open your app. iOS terms this concept "universal links" and Android calls it "deep links" (unfortunate naming, since deep links can also refer to the topic above).
+Expo supports these links on both platforms (with some [configuration](#universaldeep-links-without-a-custom-scheme)).
 Expo also supports deferred deep links with [Branch](../../sdk/branch/).

 ## Linking from your app to other apps